SurgicalScience/syn-iss-2023/docker/Docker-Submission-Instructions.md

 `synapse-project-ID` is the Synapse ID of your project that is being used to submit to the Syn-ISS challenge, e.g., syn150935, <br>
 `image-name` is the name of the Docker image being prepared for submission to the challenge.

+> [!IMPORTANT]
+> This command will fail if your Synapse user account is not a certified user account.
+See this link for details on [how to get certified](https://help.synapse.org/docs/Synapse-User-Account-Types.2007072795.html#SynapseUserAccountTypes-CertifiedUser).

 ### Verify Docker image on Synapse
 The Docker images for a project appear under the Docker navigation tab of the project.
 See the example image below.